 If you want to learn more about Weight Watchers and the points you can earn by exercising, then scroll down to read more details.

 For this calculator, you will need to provide your weight, the duration of your workout, the level of intensity and the plan.
-If you are not sure what to select for the intensity level, click here to help you gage the level you are working out at or use the quick guide below.
+If you are not sure what to select for the intensity level use the quick guide below to help you pick the right intensity level.

 If you want to use this activity points calculator again, you can use the reset button to clear the form or just enter in the new data and hit the calc button.